 The cliché “never say never” has been around for so long that its significance might be lost on most people.
 For me, though, every time I hear someone say it, I think back to when I was an undergrad studying for the MCAT.
 A group of us taking the prep class would study together and at times the conversation would veer towards our MCAT instructor.
 “He’s so smart, there’s nothing that he doesn’t know,” one of my friends would say.
-Another overly-optimistic one would chime in with, “I bet he got a perfect score on the test.”
-At …Read more
+Another overly-optimistic one would chime in with, “I bet he got a perfect score…Read more

 Most medical school applicants tend to normalize towards a typical set of extracurricular activities; research, clinical experience, and volunteering activities are the standard and show up in abundance on applications.
 Applicants believe that a vital part of getting accepted is having these experiences, and that is largely true.
 Would it surprise you, though, to know that it was comic book collecting that was the one activity my medical school noticed most on my medical school application?

-I had a strong background in research, significant clinical experiences, great community service, and lengthy periods of paid employment, but so did most …Read more
+I had a strong background in research, significant clinical experiences, great community service, and lengthy periods of paid employment, …Read more

 After graduating from medical school and entering residency, a person will have an amazing foundation of knowledge.
 It’s not rare, however, to hear an MD say, “I have no idea how to fill this out,” regarding forms needed to bill for their services.
 There is a breadth of scientific and patient-care related material to cover during medical school, so learning the basic business skills surrounding medical care is often sacrificed.

 While a doctor’s focus should clearly be on his or her patients, hospitals and clinics do require substantial overhead costs to operate.
-Similarly, pharmaceutical companies often approach physicians with complicated …Read more
+Similarly, pharmaceutical companies often …Read more

 Many test takers look forward to the biology section of the MCAT.
 After laboring through the Physical Science and Verbal Sections, it’s nice to finally tackle some passages on topics with which many pre-meds are familiar and comfortable.
 It also happens to be the last section of the lengthy exam, and after over 3 hours of test-taking, you might hear a grumbling coming from your stomach; a grumbling might grow even louder if you happen upon a passage focusing on the commonly tested topic that is the digestive system.